syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 ## Adding .NET MAUI Chips reference

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add Chips to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core), and then install it.

 ## Handler Registration